MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-fine-tune.md

 # Fine-tune a model with AI Toolkit for VS Code

 The AI Toolkit for VS Code (AI Toolkit) is a VS Code extension that enables you to download, test, fine-tune, and deploy AI models with your apps or the cloud.
 For more information, see the [AI Toolkit overview](index.md).

+> [!NOTE]
+> Additional documentation and tutorials for the AI Toolkit for VS Code are available in the GitHub repository: [microsoft/vscode-ai-toolkit](https://github.com/microsoft/vscode-ai-toolkit).
+You'll find guidance on Playground, working with AI models, fine-tuning local and cloud-based models, and more.

 In this article, you'll learn how to: